fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 ### Description

-Without augument the function returns a scalar standard uniformly distributed variate U(0,1) of `real` type with single precision on [0,1].
+Without argument the function returns a scalar standard uniformly distributed variate U(0,1) of `real` type with single precision on [0,1].

-With single augument `scale` of `integer` type the function returns a scalar uniformly distributed variate of `integer` type on [0,scale].
+With single argument `scale` of `integer` type the function returns a scalar uniformly distributed variate of `integer` type on [0,scale].
 This is the standard Rectangular distribution.

-With single augument `scale` of `real` or `complex` type the function returns a scalar uniformly distributed variate of `real` or `complex` type on [0, scale].
-The real part and imaginary part of a `complex` type are independent of each other.
+With single argument `scale` of `real` or `complex` type the function returns a scalar uniformly distributed variate of `real` or `complex` type on [0, scale].

-With double auguments `loc` and `scale` the function returns a scalar uniformly distributed random variates of `integer`, `real` or `complex` type on [loc, loc + scale] dependent of input type.
-If it is `complex` augument, the real part and imaginary part are independent of each other.
+With double arguments `loc` and `scale` the function returns a scalar uniformly distributed random variates of `integer`, `real` or `complex` type on [loc, loc + scale] dependent of input type.

-With triple auguments `loc`, `scale` and `array_size` the function returns a rank one array of uniformly distributed variates of `integer`, `real` or `complex` type with an array size of `array_size`.
+With triple arguments `loc`, `scale` and `array_size` the function returns a rank one array of uniformly distributed variates of `integer`, `real` or `complex` type with an array size of `array_size`.

+For `complex` type, the real part and imaginary part are independent of each other.

 ### Syntax